Skip to content

 vscode and agents are accepted as deprecated aliases for copilot and emit a one-line warning. --target all also emits a deprecation warning — prefer --all.

-agent-skills is a no-op for compile (skills-only deployment target); include it in --target lists when you also want shared .agents/skills/ output alongside another target.
+agent-skills is a no-op for compile (skills-only deployment target); use apm install or apm deps update when you want shared .agents/skills/ output.

 FlagDescription